yellowbyte/zero-footprint-opaque-predicates/README.md

 #### Installation (assumed in project root directory)
 1. source helpers
-2. buildc (will build a Docker image that contains everything you needed to run this tool)
+2. zfpbuild (will build a Docker image that contains everything you needed to run this tool)

 #### To Run (assumed in project root directory)
-* startc (assumed you ran `source helpers`.
+* zfpstart (assumed you ran `source helpers`.
 This command will drop you inside the Docker container)
 * python3.10 src/insert\_ops.py [filepath to the folder containing target source code]
   * We assume your project root directory contains a folder called `dataset` and that folder will be mounted to the `\dataset` folder inside the container.
-    * To change the location of the target source code to a folder other than `dataset`, you just have to change the `startc` command from the `helpers` file.
+    * To change the location of the target source code to a folder other than `dataset`, you just have to change the `zfpstart` command from the `helpers` file.
   * Make sure the folder containing target source code has the following additional files:
     * `Makefile`: standard Makefile.
 The code will call `make` to compile the codebase after obfuscation.
 This is the default behavior but can be changed.
     * `GNUmakefile`: a Makefile with instructions on how to run Frama-C for the specified codebase.
 The number of value sets that can be inferred heavily depend on the settings in this file.
-  * if the program crashes, check out [debugging\_tips.md](debugging\_tips.md) for help
+  * if the program crashes, check out [debugging\_tips.md](docs/debugging\_tips.md) for help

 #### Settings
 The followings are settings user can change: